rkhebel/discord_ads_web_app/backend/README.md

 `flask run` will start the server.

 Heads up that this project uses Flask blueprints, which basically is a module in the app.
-I've created a blueprint for advertisers (you can see the advertisers folder under /app) and one for discord_users.
-Each of these blueprints can contain their own templates, static assets, and routes, allowing for better separation of code.
-There is also a top level templates, static, and routes.py for shared stuff.
+I've created a blueprint for advertiser (you can see the advertiser folder under /app), one for discord, and one for auth (due to the fact that it's shared).

+To run migrations:

+Update/add the `models.py` folder with whatever you're updating.

+Then run `flask db migrate`.
+This creates a new migration file under `/migrations/verions/`.

+Finally, run `flask db upgrade`.
+This applies the migration.

+NOTE: if you update `models.py` but don't run `flask db migrate` and `flask db upgrade`, those changes will not be reflected in the database!